CHTC/chtc-website-source/uw-research-computing/hpc-transition-2023.md

 ## Important Dates

-* Early January, 2023: New cluster available for general use
+* Early January 2023: New cluster available for general use
 * February 14, 2023: Jobs will no longer run on the old cluster
 * March 1, 2023: Access to `hpclogin1.chtc.wisc.edu` login node and old file
-system removed, **Data for all users will be deleted.**
+system removed, **Data for all users will be deleted on the old HPC system.**

 ## What You Need to Do